Realistic quantum network simulation for experimental BBM92 key distribution: Comparing Simulation and Theory for BBM92 in Quantum Repeaters

 Applying our simulator to longer repeater networks and to the specific use case of BBM92, we simulate entanglement generation rates and predict secret key rates for a repeater network given deterministic swapping but imperfect elementary entanglement link fidelities (see Figure \ref{fig:entgen2}).
 The theory curves use the expression for the final fidelity $F$ of an end-to-end entangled pair in a repeater network generated from elementary links with entangled states which are Werner states with fidelity $F_i$ \cite{Briegel1998}

 The theory curves in Figure \ref{fig:entgen2} match the AQNSim simulations, verifying AQNSim simulation against analytical theory for repeater networks with deterministic swapping.

-In Figure \ref{fig:entgen2}, we analyze entanglement generation rates given deterministic swapping in order to validate our simulations against theory.
-While there is no exact expression for the expected entanglement generation rate for repeater networks with probabilistic swapping \cite{PhysRevA.100.032322}, this as well as purification protocols can also be efficiently simulated with AQNSim.

 Figure \ref{fig:entgen2} provides insight into tradeoffs inherent in repeater networks.
-As the elementary link fidelity degrades, the secure key rate decreases, and at different rates for different repeater node numbers $r$.
+As the elementary link fidelity degrades, the secure key rate decreases, and it decreases at different rates for different repeater node numbers $r$.
 The optimum number of repeater nodes $r$ should be chosen based on the total end-to-end loss and the elementary link Werner state fidelity.

-Although the simulations plotted in Figure \ref{fig:entgen2} are kept general and omit implementation-specific details including detector jitter and probabilistic swapping, it is straightforward to scale up the model in complexity and detail because of AQNSim's high degree of configurability.
-AQNSim can also simulate quantum gate errors and delays, user-specified classical signal delays, other noise models beyond depolarizing noise, finite quantum memory times, entanglement purification protocols, and other realistic details and extensions.
+Although the simulations plotted in Figure \ref{fig:entgen2} are kept general and omit implementation-specific details including detector jitter, it is straightforward to scale up the model in complexity and detail.
+In future work, one can incorporate quantum gate errors and delays, user-specified classical signal delays, other noise models beyond depolarizing noise including time-varying noise models, finite quantum memory times, entanglement purification protocols, and other realistic details and extensions which may not be readily addressed purely using analytical theory.

+There is no exact expression for entanglement generation rates in repeater networks given probabilistic swapping \cite{PhysRevA.100.032322}.
+Future work can also extend the deterministic swapping entanglement generation simulations discussed in this section to address entanglement generation in repeater networks given probabilistic swapping.